He was a Coaching Sceptic. Then he secured a CRO Role.

 "Recognising in the moment that the primal brain is engaged.
 Literally mentally stepping back from that and calming myself and applying logical, problem-solving thinking."

-On Focus, he adopted 90-minute work blocks with 15-minute breaks.
-He learned that the first ten minutes of any concentrated task will feel awful - and that flow follows if you push through.
+On Focus, he adopted 90-minute work blocks with 15-minute breaks, and learned that the first ten minutes of any concentrated task will feel awful, and that flow followed if he pushed through.

 The After

-And during the programme, he secured a Chief Revenue Officer role at a new company.
+During the programme, Nathan secured a Chief Revenue Officer role at a new company.

-“I don’t think I can keep bullshitting my way forward in my career” to presenting a go-to-market strategy to the CEO and investors with genuine confidence.
+He went from "I don't think I can keep bullshitting my way forward in my career" to presenting a go-to-market strategy to the CEO and investors.

 "These things felt impossible a few months ago.
 Now they're part of my new identity."